|

 trait as his sister, Anne Gros, also owns property and releases her own

+labels which are highly regarded too.
 Domaine Gros Frere et Soeur Bourgogne Hautes Cotes de Nuits 2005 is an

 entry level wine, light weight at only 12.5%.
 Medium ruby colour with a